 If the most recent sample passes, test the samples immediately before and after the initial failed sample.
 At a minimum, continue testing samples taken before and after the initial failed sample until a sample passes.
-If during this testing there are two consecutive failures, and there are passing results after these failures that indicate necessary corrective actions were already implemented, do not follow the guidance in Section 4-3904A (2) of this manual.
+If during this testing there are 2 consecutive failures on the same quality characteristics, but there are passing results after these failures that indicate necessary corrective actions were already implemented, do not follow the guidance in Section 4-3904A (2) of this manual.

-4-3904A (2) Two Consecutive Acceptance Test Results Outside Specification Limits on Non-Statistical Pay Factor Projects
+4-3904A (2) Two Consecutive Acceptance Test Results of the Same Quality Characteristics Outside Specification Limits on Non-Statistical Pay Factor Projects

-If two consecutive acceptance test results do not comply with the specifications:
+If 2 consecutive acceptance test results for the same quality characteristics do not comply with the specifications:

-- Immediately inform the contractor to stop production. - Inform the contractor in writing that the material represented by the two out-of-specification acceptance tests is noncompliant, and include a statement that the noncompliant material is rejected and must be removed or remedied in accordance with Section 5-1.30, "Noncompliant and Unauthorized Work," of the Standard Specifications.
-Attach copies of both test results that indicate the material is outside specification limits. - Submit any samples taken between the two failed tests to the appropriate lab for priority testing to define the amount of material not in compliance with the specifications. - Notify the appropriate lab that two consecutive acceptance tests are outside the acceptance specification limits. - Direct the testing labs to test all samples between the first and second out-ofspecification acceptance tests and any remaining samples immediately before or after any failure.
+- Immediately inform the contractor to stop production. - Inform the contractor in writing that the material represented by the 2 out-of-specification acceptance tests is noncompliant, and include a statement that the noncompliant material is rejected and must be removed or remedied in accordance with Section 5-1.30, "Noncompliant and Unauthorized Work," of the Standard Specifications.
+Attach copies of both test results that indicate the material is outside specification limits. - Submit any samples taken between the 2 failed tests to the appropriate lab for priority testing to define the amount of material not in compliance with the specifications. - Notify the appropriate lab that 2 consecutive acceptance tests are outside the acceptance specification limits. - Direct the testing labs to test all samples between the first and second out-ofspecification acceptance tests and any remaining samples immediately before or after any failure.
 Use their test results to define the quantity of hot mix asphalt that will be rejected. - Notify the contractor in writing of results of all additional acceptance tests conducted to determine the extent of the out-of-specification material.
 In the notice, include language that the material represented by out-of-specification material is noncompliant and rejected and must be removed or remedied to comply with Section 5-1.30, "Noncompliant and Unauthorized Work," of the Standard Specifications. - Require the contractor to do all of the following: - 1.
-Take corrective action to remedy the cause of out-of-specification material. - 2.
-Provide written documentation of corrective action taken. - 3.
-Demonstrate compliance by providing quality control testing of material produced but not delivered to the project.

-- 4. Provide samples of HMA for both the resident engineer and contractor to test.
-The contractor samples this material in the engineer's presence and splits the samples into four parts. - 5.
-Test one part of the split sample to verify that the corrective action taken by the contractor was successful.
+Take corrective action to remedy the cause of out-of-specification material. - Provide written documentation of corrective action taken. - 3.
+Demonstrate compliance by providing quality control testing of material produced but not delivered to the project. - 4.
+Provide samples of HMA for both the resident engineer and contractor to test.
+The contractor samples this material in the engineer's presence and splits the samples into 4 parts. - 5.
+Test 1 part of the split sample to verify that the corrective action taken by the contractor was successful.